 Complaintsrelated to the work of a police officer

-He performed various challenging tasks at the Ministry of the Interior of the Republic of Srpska: from being a police officer to holding several managing positions.
-During the war in 1990s, he was the commander of special police units, and was wounded several times.
-He was decorated with the Medal of Miloš Obilić for courage and the Order of Karađorđe's Star for successful command of units.
+From 1992 to 2005, he worked on various posts at the Ministry of the Interior of the Republic of Srpska: from the post of a police officer to several managing positions.
+In 2005, he started working at Banja Luka City Administration, where remained until 2014.
+From 2015 to 2018, he performed the duties of the Minister of the Interior in the Republic of Srpska Government.
+During the war in 1990s, he was the commander of special police units, and was wounded on multiple occasions.
+He was decorated with the Medal of Miloš Obilić for Courage and the Order of Karađorđe's Star for successful command of units.
 Finally, he was promoted to the rank of the Colonel of the police.

 He is married and father of four children.
-He is Serb by nationality.
+His ethnic designation is Serb.

 Ljiljana Jokić, was born 15 October 1957 in Sanica.
 She graduated from the Faculty of Law, University of Banjaluka on 11 July 1980.
 She has been working at the Ministry of the Interior since 1 April 1999.
 She was appointed Head of the Office of the Minister on 30 April 2013.